edyu/wtf-zig-zap/README.md

 }
 ```

-Now, if you `Ctrl-C` out of your server, it will report whether you have memory leaks in your application.
+Now, whenever you `Ctrl-C` out of your server, it will report whether you have memory leaks in your application.

 ## Until Next Time

 Once again, I recommend reading the [examples](https://github.com/zigzap/zap/tree/master/examples) because there is pretty much an example of everything to get you started such as sending a file, using a template engine, and basic routing.

-As I wrote earlier, there is no authentication built-in so if you want to use [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) for authentication and/or [OAuth](https://en.wikipedia.org/wiki/OAuth), you need to implement it yourself.
+As I wrote earlier, there is no modern authentication built-in so if you want to use [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) for authentication and/or [OAuth](https://en.wikipedia.org/wiki/OAuth), you need to implement it yourself.
 I'll likely follow up next time with an [oauth](https://en.wikipedia.org/wiki/OAuth) implementation in [**Zap**](https://github.com/zigzap/zap).

 ## The End